 This innovative approach to education-with its emphasis on cooperation and collaboration-has been one of the reasons for the College's continued success.
-In the fall of 2022, 1,720 students were enrolled in credit classes.
-These students ranged in age from 13 to 75, with 27 percent of all students 25 years of age or older.
-More than one-half of all students were attending part time.
+In the fall of 2023, 1,866 students were enrolled in credit classes.
+These students ranged in age from 14 to 76, with 26 percent of all students 25 years of age or older.